transportersteam/FileAPI.Integration.Examples/FileAPI.MFT/AspNet/README.md

 The examples are populated with some logs.
 They are stored internally and shown after an example is executed.
 To see these logs go the **Test Explorer**, choose the executed test and press **Open additional output for this result**.
 You can get more information [here](https://xunit.net/docs/capturing-output).

+**WARNING: Take on consideration that the tests are running through real environments.
+This mean that they will affect the data that is in these environments.
+Remember you can choose the environment in the config.json.**

 ## Authors

 **Visma - Transporters Team**